 Diagnosing a door lock issue is pretty straightforward with many solutions being pretty simple.
 However, there can be a bigger issue at play.
 Before you fear the worst, go over this list to see if one of these items is the culprit.

 All Doors/Multiple Door Fails

 This is the worst scenario to find yourself in.
-If none of your door lock work with the key fob AND the inside power door lock buttons, then you must likely have a blown fuse or a larger electrical issue.
+If none of your door locks work with the key fob AND the inside power door lock buttons, then you most likely have a blown fuse or a larger electrical issue.
 Check the fuse box and maybe you will get lucky.
 If not, it is time to take the truck to a certified mechanic.

 Single Door Won’t Work

 If a single door won’t work with the key fob or interior switch, you most likely have also heard a “buzzing” sound.
 This is associated with a bad actuator motor.
 The motor is located inside the door panel and controls the door locks.
 Typically, the fix is to: